toanquachp/srgan/README.md

-# Anime Image Rescaler
+# Anime Image Upscaler

-Rescale anime, manga and anime-related art work to 4x size.
+Upscaling anime, manga and anime-related art work to 4x size.

 The model was an implemtation of the SRGAN for Single Image Super Resolution task (https://arxiv.org/abs/1609.04802)